 Who we are

-Choice Support is a national charity supporting people with autism, learning disabilities and mental health needs.
+Choice Support is a national charity, formed in 1984, supporting people with autism, learning disabilities and mental health needs.

 Board of Trustees

-Choice Support is governed by a Board of voluntary Trustees.
-Find out more about our Trustees.
+Choice Support is governed by a Board of voluntary Trustees, meet them here.

-We are led by a team of Directors.
-Find out more about them here.
+We are led by a team of Directors, meet them here.

-Read our latest financial statements and Partnership Support Group (PSG) senior managers' remuneration policy here.
+Read our latest financial statements, Partnership Support Group (PSG) senior managers' remuneration policy and our Gender Pay Report here.

-We are proud to be members of VoDG (Voluntary Organisations Disability Group), LDE (Learning Disability England), and the Association of Mental Health Providers, giving us a stronger voice in the sector.
-As a charity, we have high standards when it comes to fundraising.
-Donating to or fundraising for charities is a big responsibility and you need to feel assured that your donation will be handled securely and will be spent effectively.
-That's one of the reasons why we're registered with the Fundraising Regulator.
+We are proud to be members of VODG (Voluntary Organisations Disability Group), LDE (Learning Disability England), and the Association of Mental Health Providers, giving us a stronger voice in the sector.